bbauska/LFS170x/readme.md

 A large part of modern governance efforts includes planning for disasters in a way that ensures business continuity - the ability to remain available to customers no matter what.
 Modern decentralized solutions are most often created in a cooperative or consortium format - a shared joint effort business organizations.
 In these initiatives, it is important not only for clear and comprehensive governance to be in place, but for that governance to be consistent across participating organizations.

 These type of cross-organizational governance efforts represent an entirely new type of project initiative, and will require business analysts, solution architects, product and program managers, and executive leaders who understand the incredible potential and massive disruption that decentralized solution architectures bring to focus.

-Governance Models
+<h4>Governance Models</h4>
 A basic description of governance can be defined as a system by which behavior is directed.
 This direction is guided by a set of norms or rules and a way to enforce or keep order.
 The mechanism to enforce these policies can take many forms from a dictator who has complete control to a democratic governance model where the voice of the majority is recognized.

 Blockchain governance models reflect a more democratic flavor due to the open source environment.
 Blockchains are composed of a community of users who work together to strengthen the system.
 The degree in which the majority rules can vary.
   •	Representative democracy
 This type of governance has a few individuals, empowered by the group, to suggest new rules and guide future direction.
 The amount of authority the representative has is granted by the majority.
 The representatives selected reflect the views of the majority and are given authority to guide the community.
 The control comes from the community and representatives are presumed to act in the best interest of the governed.
 This type of governance is more efficient as only a few debate the issue and decide on policy.
 Issues can occur when the majority opinion unevenly reflects the community, causing minority groups to be underserved.
 Also the assumption is that the representatives are acting on the best behalf of the group and not in their own best interests.
   •	Direct democracy
 All decisions regarding the governance of the group are voted on by the entire community.
 In this form of governance model every vote counts and people have more control over the quality of policies.
 In this model it is best to have an educated community where everyone is willing to participate for the good of the whole.

-How Does Blockchain Fit Into Governance?
+<h4>How Does Blockchain Fit Into Governance?</h4>
 Each and every blockchain ecosystem that has or is being created will need some kind of governance mechanism in place.
 As discussed in the “Bitcoin and Blockchain Governance: What It Is and Why It Matters” article by Evan Karnoupakis, traditional systems and laws are made and then enforced.
 When participants (miners, developers, and users) in the network are interacting, ideally they are acting in a way that’s best for the overall group.
 Being able to build a governance structure in a decentralized (sometimes anonymous, as well) world has proven to be extremely difficult, but this is a problem that many DLT companies are in the midst of solving.

 Most governance structures in the blockchain ecosystem are looking to achieve similar goals, such as:
   •	Protocol changes and technical upgrades.
   •	Critical bug and vulnerability fixes.
   •	Using pooled funds for research and development.

-On-Chain vs. Off-Chain Governance
+<h4>On-Chain vs. Off-Chain Governance</h4>
 These goals can be achieved through many different methods of governance.
 When designing a blockchain, choices between on-chain and off-chain governance must be balanced.
 In the on-chain governance, rules for instituting changes are encoded into the blockchain protocol.
 This means that any decision being made is automatically being translated into code (e.g. decisions concerning block size).
 Developers propose changes through code updates and each node votes on whether to accept or reject the proposed change.